shynuu/trunks/README.md

 ## Architecture

-Trunks is a lightweight DVB-S2/RCS2 satellite system simulator using native linux tools tc and iptables, the following figures depicts the architecture of the software.
+Trunks is a lightweight DVB-S2/RCS2 satellite system simulator using the native linux tools tc and iptables.
+The following figure depicts the architecture of the software.

 It can run under a single VM or Docker.